HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/index.md

 - **Reindexing**: Indexes all existing assets while revalidating stale indexes.
 You can trigger this process manually through DXClient or DAM API.
 - **Live indexing**: Indexes changes made in DAM in near real-time.
 This allows DAM indexes to be up-to-date.

+For limitations of the DAM Indexing feature, see [DAM Limitations](../../limitations/index.md).

 Refer to the following topics for instructions on how to configure and use DAM Indexing.